sqall01/alertR/managerClientKeypad/README.md

 It is designed to run on tty1 after the system has started.
 To achieve this without manual interaction, the code for a little shell wrapper program is added in the folder "shellWrapper".
 When compiled, this program should be used as the default shell for a special local user.
 It starts automatically the keypad manager client and if it is shut down, the user automatically logs out.
 This prevents a local attacker (that just stops the keypad manager client) from getting access to the computer.

-Nevertheless, a short but more detailed basic example configuration of how to set up the client is given in the ([wiki](https://github.com/sqall01/alertR/wiki/Example-Configuration)).
+If you need a more detailed description of how to set up an alertR system, a basic example configuration is given in the ([wiki](https://github.com/sqall01/alertR/wiki/Example-Configuration)).